project-march/ProjectMarch/doc/march_packages/march_fake_sensor_data.rst

 The fake temperature sensors are generated automatically from the joint names from the ``/march/joint_names`` parameter on the parameter server.
 The min and max for random temperatures can be configured in :simulation:`march_fake_sensor_data.launch <march_fake_sensor_data/launch/march_fake_sensor_data.launch>`.
-These min and max will apply to all fake temperature sensors.
+The min and max will apply to all fake temperature sensors.

 How to use
 """"""""""